marcc-hpc/esc/docs/_common/blue-crab-storage-guidelines.md

 #### Case 1.
 Small reads and writes on Lustre

-If you experience an error writing or reading a very modest amount of data on Lustre, it is safe to try to move your workflow to the ZFS system.
-We recommend the `~/data` location because the home directory has a 20GB quota.

-Since your input files (those that your program reads) are small, it should be easy to move your workflow.
-If your problem persists, it might be a problem with your application, and not the filesystem. *Our ZFS system has much lower performance than our Lustre system, therefore we do not recommend using this system for all of your high-bandwidth file operations.
-We only recommend using it as a temporary, stopgap measure.*
+If you experience an error writing or reading a very modest amount of data on Lustre, we recommend further investigation.
+Lustre typically only fails on small writes if you have a severly high number of file `stat` operations.
+If this is the case, your workflow would be better served by moving these operations to `/dev/shm` (a shared memory location) or by reformulating your workflow.
+It's possible that a collective slowdown of Lustre caused by high IOPS from other users is also causing problems with modest I/O on Lustre, in which case we recommend running at least a few different tests of your code to see if the problem is sporadic.
+If the problem is sporadic, it is more likely to be traffic.

 #### Case 2.
 Large writes on Lustre

-If you experience an error writing a large amount of data to Lustre, we do not encourage you to move your workflow to ZFS (case #1 above) because this may negatively impact that filesystem.
-Instead, the best option is to determine whether you can either reduce the frequency that you write your data.
+Nearly all of the I/O from compute nodes on *Blue Crab* should occur on the Lustre filesystem which is specifically optimized to write and read large files.
+If you encounter errors with large write operations on Lustre, it may be due to a fundamental limitation.
+Since we have recently [removed the `~/data` mount](#data_unmount) from the compute nodes due to technical limits, the only alternatives are to write to your home directory, which has a limited size, or to an optional `~/work-zfs` purchased by some groups.
+If you experience an I/O bottleneck when writing large files on Lustre, we recommend reformulating your workflow rather than moving to the home directory or `~/work-zfs`.
+You can reduce the frequency  that you write the data, or alternately, you can consult external documentation (e.g. from [NICS](https://www.nics.tennessee.edu/computing-resources/file-systems/lustre-striping-guide)) to improve your Lustre striping strategy.
 If you are writing many separate files but the total size is not very large, see case #3 below.
-If you cannot reduce your total output size, it may be useful to move some of your write operations to our ZFS filesystem.

 #### Case 3.
 Writing many files on Lustre

 Lustre is optimized for large block I/O operations and has a performance penalty when writing many tiny files.
 We strongly recommend reducing the number of separate files by altering your code.
 If you absolutely cannot do this, it may be useful to move some of these operations to memory to reduce the total output.
-As a last resort, you may try moving some of your write operations to ZFS bearing in mind that if many people do this, performance will decline for all users.
+This can be done by modifying your code dorectly, or by using `/dev/shm`.

 #### Case 3.
 Large reads on ZFS